UNIS-UN Conference

 The UNIS-UN Conference is organized and run by high school students from the United Nations International School (UNIS).
 It aims to foster an environment in which young adults can grow their worldview and expand their horizons, whilst learning about and discussing important, influential issues in our world today.
 By inviting a variety of different schools from around the world, with different outlooks and cultures, it creates an atmosphere in which students can learn and form opinions in a globalized setting and ultimately become better, well-rounded world citizens.
+An integral part of the UNIS-UN experience was the hosting of visiting students by UNIS families to help foster friendships and promote cross-cultural exchange.

 The conference is held annually in the General Assembly Hall of the United Nations Headquarters.
 The use of the General Assembly Hall by the UNIS-UN Conference is a strong representation of the tie between the United Nations International School and the United Nations.
 The conference is targeted towards the international high-school students that make up the majority of its audience.
-The conference is run with an invitation-only policy.

-Each year, a new topic of interest and importance is chosen for the conference.
+Attending schools must be invited and attendees must be affiliated with a school.Each year, a new topic of interest and importance is chosen for the conference.
 The UNIS-UN Conference is designed to provide students with expert knowledge imparted by provocative guest speakers.
-The conference also endeavors to give students a platform to express and debate their own opinions and views.
+The conference also endeavors to give visiting students a platform to express their own opinions and views during the debate segment, introduced in 2006.
 The conference has gained much fame over the years, and is commonly the first thing associated with the United Nations International School.
 More than seven hundred students hailing from six continents attend the conference.
 Approximately 400 of the attending students are enrolled at UNIS.
 An additional 300 - 400 more students are invited from international schools around the world.

 History

-UNIS-UN was founded in 1976 by several UNIS students in collaboration with a tutorial house (UNIS equivalent of high school) teacher.
+UNIS-UN was founded in 1976 by several UNIS students in collaboration with a Tutorial House (UNIS equivalent of high school) humanities teacher.
 The conference was first held on March 3 and 4, 1977, in the General Assembly Hall of the United Nations Headquarters, and became a tradition every year since then.
-The 2020 conference was cancelled due to the COVID-19 pandemic.
+In 2011, the Cultural Showcase was introduced, featuring international performances at UNIS by visiting schools the day before the conference.
+Due to the COVID-19 pandemic, the 2020 conference was cancelled along with the tradition of hosting visiting schools.
 The organizing committee has grown over the years (to its current number of approximately seventy).